 Family initiated treatment (FIT)

-Parents or guardians can bring their youth to participating providers and request a mental health or substance use disorder evaluation through Family Initiated Treatment (FIT).
-As a provider, know that parents can consent to FIT for youth who need it, even without the youth's consent.
-FIT provides an extra way to access care but does not guarantee immediate treatment.
-Each provider will have their own steps and requirements for evaluation and admitting youth to services.
+Parents or guardians can bring their youth (ages 13-17) to a participating provider and request a mental health or substance use disorder evaluation through Family Initiated Treatment (FIT).
+As a provider, you must inform families of all available treatment options and, if you have the capacity and skills to provide treatment even if the youth refuses care.
+FIT gives families another way to access treatment, but it does not guarantee immediate services.
+Each provider follows their own process for evaluations and admissions.

 Eligibility requirements

-Review behavioral health treatment options for adolescents (updated March, 2022 [in 16 languages]).
+Review behavioral health treatment options for adolescents (updated March, 2022).

 FIT review notifications